shotzi/iota_kidsFund/README.md

 # Implementation:

-The central account managed by my wife by using her mobile wallet.
+The central pocket money account is managed by my wife by using her mobile wallet.
 The account is filled with enough iotas for the next 3 month plus the start amount for each child for the initial setup.

 I generated for each of them one seed and set up the wallet for them on there individual ipad.
 The only think they had to do was to set the password in the wallet.
 But even if they forget that, the iotas are not lost because I still have the seed.